masterneko/masterneko.github.io/docs/lexer-guide.md

 Number(text: "5", index: 11, line: 1, col: 12)
 ```

 That is the basic algorithm of a lexer.
-If you were concatenate the text from each token, it would be the same starting source:
+If you were concatenate the text from each token, it would be the same as the starting source:

 ```c
   "2", " ", "+", " ", "num", " ", ">=", " ", "5"